fergald/docs/explainers/permissions-policy-unload.md

 - implementations typically allot a time budget for running unload handlers which may cause some not to complete or not to run at all

-This means that if preventing unload handlers from running is a problem then it's a problem that already exists.
+This means that unload handlers are already not a guaranteed capability that subframes can depend on, and placing some control over this nondeterminism with the parent frame does not create a new problem.

 ### Unload handlers are invisible to users